mm/siri-shortcuts-vpn/post.md

 Fill out `VPN_IPSEC_PSK`, `VPN_USER` and `VPN_PASSWORD` with an IPSec PSK, a VPN username and password.
 Generate these and store them in a password manager.

 9. Save the launch template and note the name you gave to it.
 Also note the launch template ID.
 If you'd like to test and see if it works, you can [launch an EC2 instance based on it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html)!
-Follow the connection instructions [here](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md) after it's been up and running for a few minutes.
+Follow the connection instructions [here](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md) after it's been up and running for a few minutes (it can take a little bit as the script is installing/updating packages)

 Otherwise, let's move on to the Lambda part of the project!